arejasverduras/shredfish/README.md

 MSW had stopped distributing API keys.
 Surfline allowed for access on local host only, blocking all CORS-request.
 I finally found another API that provided paid access to marine forecasting data.
-Weather data is provided by the OpenWeather api.
+Weather data is provided by the OpenWeather API.

 ## Technologies Used